How to extract $UsnJrnl:$J from a disk image (or a live system)

 The Sleuth Kit (free, CLI, cross-platform)

-This is what most Mac/Linux analysts reach for.
-The relevant tool is icat from TSK:
+What most Mac/Linux analysts reach for. icat from TSK is the standard tool:

 # Find the MFT entry for $UsnJrnl